OysterKing/Final-Year-Project/README.md

 25/02/16:
 Added code to the netInitialiser and the netReader to facilitate the different modes of running (blank, basic, or dhcp).

+27/02/16:
+Fixed an issue in net initialiser that was causing the if statements not to trip.
+Turns out I was treating the enableDhcp etc. variables as Booleans when they were, in fact, strings.